 Just a warning, I use

-is used as a host address.
+/31subnets in this example.
+The IP address10.10.10.0is used as a host address.
 This is valid.
 Don't confuse it with a network address.
-Technically, it is the network address, but in a/31
+Technically, it is the network address, but in a/31subnet, it's also a host.

 Here's the facts (pre-migration):